How To Get Into Photography 2023: Top Full Guide

 5. Explore All Types Of Photography

 You don’t need any special equipment to take street, documentary, portraits and other types of photography.
-Depending on your lens, you may even be able to do macro photography.
+Depending on your lens, you can even do macro photography.

 Digital photography is not the only way to experiment and learn.
 Ask family members if they have a film camera you could borrow.
-You can probably find one in a second-hand shop if you don’t have one.
+If you don’t have, you can probably find one in a second-hand shop

 You can rent equipment for photography gear to try out more advanced techniques.
 Renting a tilt-shift lens allows you to try architecture and real estate photography.